-This is a cluster of three conductors dominated by one strong (23 channels) axis that has a 350 NT coincident magnetic anomaly.
+The Big Bay conductors are a cluster of three conductors dominated by one strong (23 channels) axis that has a 350 NT coincident magnetic anomaly.
 At least two other weaker and less well defined conductor axes make up the complex.
 The main anomaly strikes east-west and dips noticeably to the north, 66 degrees at the west end, 50 degrees at the east.
 This conductor is similar to the Dancing Lake in that there are several conductors running parallel and close together.
 Again the magnetic signature indicates sulphides while the banded nature perhaps more likely graphite.